 Skin changes are some of the most visible signs of aging and often these indicators can come along prematurely.
 Your skin is the largest organ in the body and is essentially made up of three separate ‘layers’.
-The outer part which is called the epidermis which contains skin cells, proteins and pigment.
-In the middle we have the dermis which contains your blood vessels, nerves and oil glands, it also provide the epidermis with nutrients.
+The outer part is called the epidermis and contains skin cells, proteins, and pigment.
+In the middle we have the dermis which contains your blood vessels, nerves, and oil glands, it also provides the epidermis with nutrients.
 Finally, we have the inner layer called the subcutaneous layer.
-This contains blood vessels, sweat glands and fat.
+This contains blood vessels, sweat glands, and fat.
 All of our skin’s layers are joined by connective tissues containing collagen fibres which give the skin support and elastin fibres which help with strength and skin flexibility.

 So what happens when we age?
-Well, firstly the epidermis thins and cells containing melanin (the pigment which give our skin its colour) increase in size.
-This basically results in ageing skin looking thinner and more transparent whilst some spots of pigmentation may also appear such as spots or photo damage from too much exposure to the sun.
+Well, firstly the epidermis thins and cells containing melanin (the pigment which gives our skin its colour) increase in size.
+This basically results in ageing skin looking thinner and more transparent whilst some spots of pigmentation may also appear such as spots or photodamage from too much exposure to the sun.

 The blood vessels in our skin can also become more fragile which can lead to bruising or the tearing of tiny vessels can result in bleeding under the skin.
 You may also find your skin becoming dryer or more itchy as you get older, in particular in postmenopausal women.

 Of course, we are all aware of one of the most visual signs of ageing: wrinkles.
 Wrinkles are exactly what they look like they are - creases and folds in our skin - but what causes them?